 - Don’t throw away the peppers - Make delicious pancakes, waffles or cornbread with folded jalapenos or peppers!
 Too extreme?
 Flavorful dishes such as Noodles, Curries, Stews and many Indian and Asian dishes.

 - The thickness of the syrup - simple syrup ratio is usually 1:1 but for a thicker version make it 2:1 by doubling up the sugar.
 You'll need to taste test the cocktail as you go.
 I don’t recommend this option as I believe the 1:1 is a perfect ratio for cocktails + as the syrup will be not very ‘’pourable’’ and too thick for mixing in drinks.

 Place the cooled spicy simple syrup in a sealed glass bottle, mason jar, or airtight container and keep it in the fridge for up to a month.
 I haven’t frozen the syrup yet, so If you do try this method, please let me know how it went.

 Sure you can.
 It is available in the alcoholic beverage aisles, baking aisle/sections, online stores.
 But of course, as I always like to point out, homemade is better and healthier without any additives and extras.
 Additionally, you can control the sweetness amount and customize it with whatever you like, peppers, herbs and others.

 You should refrigerate it and if made properly (following the ratio, cooled before refrigerating and stored in airtight container, preferably glass) will keep fresh for up to a month.

-I hope you’ll enjoy this spicy simple syrup recipe and if you make it, please let me know down below in the comments or by tagging @theyummy_bowl under your picture on Instagram.
+I hope you'll enjoy this jalapeno simple syrup recipe and if you make it, please let me know down below in the comments or by tagging @theyummy_bowl under your picture on Instagram.